0xFA11/GameNetworkingResources/README.md

   - [Photon Engine](https://photonengine.com) - Hybrid multiplayer game networking platform (Cloud/SaaS).
   - [SocketWeaver](https://socketweaver.com) - Multiplayer cloud services designed for the Unity engine (Cloud/SaaS).
   - [MagicOnion](https://github.com/Cysharp/MagicOnion) - Unified Realtime/API framework for .NET platform and Unity.
+  - [NetStack](https://github.com/nxrighthere/NetStack) - Lightweight toolset for creating concurrent networking systems for multiplayer games.
+  - [RiptideNetworking](https://github.com/tom-weiland/RiptideNetworking) - RiptideNetworking is a lightweight C# networking library primarily designed for use in multiplayer games.
+It can be used in Unity as well as in other .NET environments such as console applications.
 - Go
   - [Nakama](https://github.com/heroiclabs/nakama) - Open-source backend infrastructure for multiplayer games (also with Unity/C# SDK).
   - [GoWorld](https://github.com/xiaonanln/goworld) - Scalable Distributed Game Server Engine with Hot Swapping (and Unity demo!).